Home

 Data Ingestion

-To create data storage, you need to ingest data from the various sources into the data layer, whether it is Data Lake or Data Warehouse, or just HDFS.
-The data source can be such systems as CRM like Salesforce, enterprise resource planning systems like SAP, RDBMS like PostgreSQL or any log files, documents, social network graphs, etc. And data can be uploaded either through batch jobs or through real-time streams.
+To create data storage, you need to ingest data from various sources into the data layer, whether it is a Data Lake or a Data Warehouse, or just HDFS.
+The data source can be such systems as CRM like Salesforce, enterprise resource planning systems like SAP, RDBMS like PostgreSQL, or any log files, documents, social network graphs, etc. Data can be uploaded either through batch jobs or through real-time streams.

 There are many tools for ingestion, one of the common ones is Sqoop.
 It provides an extensible Java-based framework that can be used to develop drivers used to import data into Hadoop.
 Sqoop runs on the MapReduce framework in Hadoop, and can also be used to export data from Hadoop to RDBMS.